 Do you have to get veneers on all teeth?

 The short answer is no, you do not have to get veneers on all teeth — but this highly depends on your goals.
-Most patients choose to get four veneers only, or veneers on teeth that are most visible when you smile, which in this case are your first four front teeth.
+Most patients choose to get veneers on teeth that are most visible when you smile, which in this case are your first four front teeth.
 These patients usually already have back teeth that are aligned properly and front teeth with imperfections they want to correct.

+Sometimes six veneers are chosen and this consists of the four front veneers as mentioned and another two for each canine.
 Conversely, if you are looking for a smile makeover, then anywhere from 8-10 veneers are common; but this again depends on the issues present and the final look you desire.
-Of course, if there is just one tooth you’d like to fix, then a single veneer is just as fine.
+Of course, if there is just one tooth you’d like to fix, then a single veneer is just as fine!

 How many veneers should I get?

-Here’s a rough guide to determine how many veneers you need;
+Here’s a rough guide to determine how many veneers you need:

-3. Do you want to change the shape, size, contour of your teeth and how many?
+- Do you want to change the shape, size, contour of your teeth and how many?

 These points should give you a gauge on the number of veneers you should get; but your dentist should be able to advise better.
 If this is your first time getting veneers, we recommend starting with a conservative amount first since veneers are irreversible.
 You can always choose to get more in the future.